bomonike/bomonike.github.io/learn-chinese.md

 ## Learning strategies

 1. Install and use translation <a href="#Apps">mobile apps</a> that use your camera.
 Google Translate does not require clicking a button before translating.
+Baidu Translate.
+DeepL Translate app.
+Apple Translate.
+9.99-per-month Reverso

    <a target="_blank" href="https://migaku.com/maxchernov">$137/month Migaku</a> enables you to learn important <strong>pictographs of <a href="#Street_signs">street signs</a> and <a href="#Directions">directions</a>.
 The Migaku app turns social content to flashcards for memorization.